 - Ikonomou, Haakon A., Aurélie Andry and Rebekka Byberg (Eds.)
 European Enlargement Across Rounds and Beyond Borders, (London: Routledge, 2017).

-I am review editor of Diplomatica: A journal of diplomacy and society (Brill) and Centre Coordinator of the Centre of Modern European Studies (CEMES), Faculty of Humanities, University of Copenhagen.
+I am Review and Online Media Editor of Diplomatica: A journal of diplomacy and society (Brill) and Centre Coordinator of the Centre of Modern European Studies (CEMES), Faculty of Humanities, University of Copenhagen.